dernae/Module_19_Neural_Networks/README.md

      functions for both output and input data.

 ## Summary
-Using the Deep Learning Macchine Learning Model, I attempted a myriad of techniques to increase the accuracy to the target 75%.
+Using the Deep Learning Machine Learning Model, I attempted a myriad of techniques to increase the accuracy to the target 75%.
 Initially, I used the "relu and "sigmoid" functions for the input and output respectively.
 For optimization, the variables that were neither targets nor features include:
 Identification columns("EIN", "NAMES"),"SPECIAL_CONSIDERATIONS"--Special consideration for application,